krunch3r76/lc_autolfs/README.md

 ## copy and paste instructions from lfs manual page for the desired package
-lfs instructions may be categorized as patch commands, configuration/build commands, installation commands, and post-configuration commands. here in /sources/cmds/sysklod-1.5.1/.cmds we create text files that for these categories that are run in order implied.
+lfs instructions may be categorized as patch commands, configuration/build commands, installation commands, and post-configuration commands. here in /sources/cmds/sysklod-1.5.1/.cmds we create text files for these categories to be run as shell commands in priority implied.

 ### create text files that contain the instructions for patching: pcmd{1,2,3,...}
 in the sysklogd-1.5.1 manual page there are none, otherwise we would create pcmd1,2,3 files. they may be omitted here.